In the last few months, our office desks emptied, and telecommuting became the norm.

 - Don't beat around the bush.
 Be transparent:

 Communicating as early as possible is one thing, communicating transparently is another.

-The challenges of this crisis are multiple: saving lives, surviving as a company, dealing with the loss of income, the problem of employees who fall ill or staff (temporarily) unemployed.
+The challenges of this crisis are multiple: saving lives, surviving as a company, dealing with the loss of income, the problem of employees who fall ill or staff being temporarily unemployed.

-The uncertainties and ambiguities will not go away.
-First, discuss the worst scenarios, discuss them, and then look for solutions together, first with your employees and partners.
-Then tell them how you plan to best support them.
+The uncertainties and ambiguities will not just disappear.
+First, identify the worst scenarios, discuss them, and then look for solutions together, first with your employees, then your partners.
+Afterwards, tell them how you plan to best support them.

-Even if your business is badly affected, proactive communication is still the best option.
+Even if your business is severely affected, proactive communication is still the best option.

 If you communicate transparently as early as possible about the financial and operational impact of the crisis, everyone will be better prepared.

-If you can continue working, even at a different pace, maintain a transparent relationship with your employees, partners, and customers.
+If you can continue working, even at a different pace, make sure to maintain a transparent relationship with your employees, partners, and customers.

 Explain the situation to them: reassure them that everyone can always count on you, but deliveries will be slower due to the pandemic.